 So here we go coming in from the front I’ll just pause it there and explain some of these things.

 The white things that you can see are the polystyrene waffle pods.
 They are the voids in this soon to be poured concrete waffle slab.
 The waffle pods are about a one metre x one metre squares.
 They’re sort of semi- hollow underneath.
 They’re not solid polystyrene but on top they’re solid.
 The space between waffle pods is about 110mm wide.

-If you’re looking for a structural engineer for your new home project, I think Cornell Engineers can help you.
+If you’re looking for a structural engineer for your new home project, I think Cornell Engineers can help you and we really want to be YOUR structural engineer!

 We’ve been providing structural engineering for new houses in Queensland since 2003 – so read on and we’ll get you set up!